Anytime-Valid Tests of Group Invariance through Conformal Prediction: Discussion

 \subsection{Noninvariant conformal martingales}

 Not all online compression models correspond to a compact-group invariant null hypothesis.
 An interesting example of this phenomenon is when the data are i.i.d. and exponentially distributed.
-This distribution is invariant under reflection in any $45^\circ$ line\footnote{Any distribution that is invariant under such reflections can be written as a mixture of i.i.d. exponentially distributed random variables~\cite[Chapter~4.4.3]{bernardo2009bayesian}} (not necessarily through the origin), but these reflections do not define a compact group and therefore do not fit the setting discussed in this article.
+This distribution is invariant under reflections in any $45^\circ$ line (not necessarily through the origin), but these reflections do not define a compact group and therefore do not fit the setting discussed in this article.
 Nevertheless, the sum of data points is a sufficient statistic for the data, so this model can still be seen as an online compression model with the sum being the summary.

-In the same way, many exponential families can be seen as online compression models, though most of them do not seem to be relatable to group invariance.
-Therefore, conformal prediction can also be used to test whether the assumptions of such exponential families are correct.
-More work is needed to find out whether conformal martingales are also log-optimal against certain alternatives in this setting.
-Furthermore, the method of testing for independence proposed in Section~\ref{sec:indep_test} can also be applied when the different data streams are generated by arbitrary online compression models.
-This gives rise to straightforward tests of independence of data streams generated by the same exponential families.
-It would be interesting to see how these tests compare to established tests of independence.
+More work is needed to find out whether conformal martingales are log-optimal against certain alternatives in such settings.